Skip to navigation Skip to content

 Exchange of information + Read more ...

-Under the Agreement with Slovak Republic, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement and under either country’s domestic legislation (Article 20.1).
+Under the Agreement with the Slovak Republic, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement and under either country’s domestic legislation (Article 20.1).

-For more information on bulk data exchange, see International Data Exchange Program and auto-indexation of foreign pensions.
+For information on bulk data exchange, see International Data Exchange Program and auto-indexation of foreign pensions.

 Australian liaison form + Read more ...

-For help creating liaison forms, see Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

-Slovakian liaison forms + Read more ...
+Slovakian liaison form + Read more ...

 KONTAKTNÝ FORMULÁR - LIAISON FORM (SK/AU3)